Souk21/jsfx-lint/README.md

 Default severity: `error`

-`sprintf` is called with an incorrect number of arguments.
+`sprintf` is called with the incorrect number of arguments.

 ```
 sprintf(#str, "%d %d", 1);